Firdale Medical Centre, Firdale Road, Northwich, CW8 4AZ

 The Secretary of State for Health and Social Care has granted permission for personal data to be used for the purposes of risk stratification; this is because it would take too long to carry out a manual review of all patients.
 You have the right to object to your information being used in this way.

-If you decide to object to this you should be aware that this may have a negative impact on the timely provision of your direct care.
-Should you wish to object please contact the (insert name of Practice Manager)
+If you decide to object to this, you should be aware that this may have a negative impact on the timely provision of your direct care.
+Should you wish to object please contact Marek Matuszczak (Patient Services Manager)

 Summary Care Record